dfgordon/nvim-a2-pack/README.md

 ### Important

-Some features work best if the working directory, or some enclosing directory, is a git repository, otherwise strange results may occur.
-If your project is not a git repository, a workaround is to create an empty `.git` directory in your project root.
+Some features work best if your project is a git repository, because the project root is found by searching for a `.git` directory.
+If the search fails, the current working directory is used.
+Creating an empty `.git` directory to mark the project root is a workaround for other kinds of project trees.

 ## Installation